 R101.5 Compliance.
-Residential buildings shall meet the provisions of IECC Residential ProvisionsRBES.
-Commercial buildings shall meet the provisions of IECC Commercial ProvisionsCBES.
+Residential buildings shall meet the

+provisions of Chapter 4.
-R101.5.1 Compliance materials.
-The code official code official or other authority jurisdiction shall be permitted to approve specific computer software, work- sheets, compliance manuals and other similar materials that meet the intent of this code.

-R 101.5.2 Exempt buildings.
-The following buildings, or portions thereof, shall be exempt from the provisions of this code:

-1. Low Energy Use Buildings.
-Those with a peak design rate of energy usage less than 3.4 Btu/h·ft2 (10.7 W/m2) or 1.0 watt/ft2 (10.7 W/m2) of floor area for space conditioning purposes.

-2. Unconditioned Buildings.
-Those that do not contain conditioned space.

-3. Mobile homes.
-Homes subject to Title VI of the
+- R101.5.1 Compliance materials.
+The code official or other authority jurisdiction shall be permitted to approve specific computer software, work- sheets, compliance manuals and other similar materials that meet the intent of this code. - R 101.5.2 Exempt buildings.
+The following buildings, or portions thereof, shall be exempt from the provisions of this code: - 1.
+Low Energy Use Buildings.
+Those with a peak design rate of energy usage less than 3.4 Btu/h·ft2 (10.7 W/m2) or 1.0 watt/ft2 (10.7 W/m2) of floor area for space conditioning purposes. - 2.
+Unconditioned Buildings.
+Those that do not contain conditioned space. - 3.
+Mobile homes.
+Homes subject to Title VI of the National Manufactured Housing Construction and

-National Manufactured Housing Construction and Safety Standards Act of 1974 (42 U.S.C. §§ 5401-5426).
+Safety Standards Act of 1974 (42 U.S.C. §§ 5401-5426).
+On-site constructed basements and crawlspaces must comply with this code.

-Hunting camps.
-Residential buildings shall not include hunting camps.

-5 Summer camps.
-Residential buildings constructed for non-winter occupation with only a biomass (wood) heating system.

-6. Owner-built homes.
-Residential construction by an owner, if all of the following apply:

-1. The owner of the residential construction is the builder, as defined in 21 V.S.A §§ 266 a1, and,

-2. The residential construction is used as a dwelling by the owner, and;

-3. The owner in fact directs the details of construction with regard to the installation of materials not in compliance with the RBES, and;

-4. The owner discloses in writing to a prospective buyer, before entering into a binding purchase and sales agreement, with respect to the nature and extent of any noncompliance with the RBES.
+- 4. Hunting camps.
+Residential buildings shall not include hunting camps. - 5.
+Summer camps.
+Residential buildings constructed for non-winter occupation with only a biomass (wood) or other on-site renewable heating system. - 6.
+Owner-built homes.
+Residential construction by an owner, if all of the following apply: - 1.
+The owner of the residential construction is the builder, as defined in 2130 V.S.A §§ 51266 a1, and; - 2.
+The residential construction is used as a dwelling by the owner, and; - The owner in fact directs the details of construction with regard to the installation of materials not in compliance with the RBES, and; - 4.
+The owner discloses in writing to a prospective buyer, before entering into a binding purchase and sales agreement, with respect to the nature and extent of any noncompliance with the RBES.

 Any statement or certificate given to a prospective buyer shall itemize how the home does not comply with RBES, and shall itemize which measures do not meet the RBES in effect at the time construction commenced.

-Any certificate given under this subsection shall be recorded in the land records where the property is located, and sent to the department of public service, within 30 days following sale of the property by the owner.
-The department of public service will develop and make available to the public a certificate that itemizes how the home does not comply with RBES.
+Any certificate given under this subsection shall be recorded in the land records where the property is located, and sent to the Public Service Department (PSD), within 30 days following sale of the property by the owner.
+A certificate that itemizes how the home does not comply with RBES is available from the PSD...
+The PSD will develop and make available to the public a certificate that itemizes how the home does not comply with RBES.